 Prepares students for careers in marketing such as digital marketing analyst, marketing strategist, and market researcher

 Focused on foundational data analysis in business

 Curriculum features a wide range of data analysis courses

 Prepares students for careers in business such as financial analyst, business intelligence consultant, and supply chain manage

 Developing specialized data analysis skills can give you the competitive edge you need to advance your marketing career.
 Request more information about the Master of Science in Marketing Analytics program.

 The MarketingAnalytics@American curriculum is designed to provide students with a deeper insight into how big data impacts marketing strategies in today’s economy.
-The curriculum consists of 33 credits and two in-person practicums and can be completed in as few as 12 to 15 months.1 Specialized courses such as Marketing Analytics and Digital Marketing prepare students to advance their careers with enhanced data analysis skills.
+The curriculum consists of 33 credits and two analytics practicums, one virtually and the other in person and can be completed in as few as 12 to 15 months.1 Specialized courses such as Marketing Analytics and Digital Marketing prepare students to advance their careers with enhanced data analysis skills.
 Learn more about the online MS in Marketing Analytics curriculum.

 33 total credits